 How will Coronavirus affect my fellowship?

 Recruiting for fellowships will continue as normal.
 Interviews will take place remotely.
-Successful applicants will be offered fellowships to start the earliest in September 2020.
-We are also expecting to continue recruiting fellows throughout the year, as various schemes open for applications.
-We will be releasing information on future application rounds as it becomes available.
-We are currently building our capacity to ensure that all work can be carried out remotely, but regular office working may be possible by the autumn.
+Successful applicants will be offered fellowships to start the earliest in November 2021.
+We have the capacity to ensure that all work can be carried out remotely, but regular office working may be possible by the autumn.

 How to apply

-Completed applications should be emailed to the BES by 23:59 on Monday 7 June 2020.
+Applications completed by 23:59 on Monday 14 June 2021.
 Late applications will not be accepted.
 A panel consisting of BES and POST personnel will assess the applications.
 Interviews will be held on week commencing 28th June 2021.

-Any queries relating to the application process should be directed to Brendan Costelloe, BES Policy Manager.
+Any queries relating to the application process should be directed to Daniela Russi, Senior BES Policy Manager.
 You can also email POST to discuss general aspects of the scheme.
 Please note that neither the BES nor POST can advise on the strength or weaknesses of individual proposals.

 Frequently asked questions

 What is a POST fellowship?
 Who can apply for it?
 Who pays for it?
 We have put together a page with answers to some of the most frequently asked questions we get about POST fellowships.

 Applications closed 5th September 2021

 Dr Jane Parry from the University of Southampton has conducted a review of PhD fellowships in parliament.
 Read the full report and the response from POST.